jesuslovesyiyi/Python-Fundamentals-Workshop/README.md

 5. Press Shift + Enter (or Ctrl + Enter) to run a cell.

 The materials of this workshop were first developed by the Berkeley Dlab.
-I made modifications to the original code to suite the purpose of this class.
+I made modifications to the original code to suit the purpose of this course.